Resources for you

 Remember the Lisa Feldmann Barret video from the beginning?

-You can EITHER try to fight your own brain OR you can work with it.
+You can EITHER try to FIGHT your own brain or you can WORK WITH IT.
+What I recommend is working with it.

-So how do we do that?
+So how do you do that?

 But can memories be rewritten?